vaquarkhan/microservices-recipes-a-free-gitbook/CONTRIBUTING.md

 - This is the original work of Viquar Khan
 - Contributions become part of the work under MIT License
 - The author retains full editorial control
-- Proprietary methodologies remain the intellectual property of Viquar Khan
+- original methodologies remain the intellectual property of Viquar Khan

 ---